Ghost-gob/engg1340_game/readme.md

 ### Bonus round

 When the user completes the first 10 stages, he/she will unlock the bonus game mode whereby the user can clear unlimited stages.
+All the gun and enemy types will be available in "Bonus Mode".
 <br/>

 ### Different Weapons